 - All art majors are required to visit museums and galleries each semester and then write reflective papers on work in these venues.
 Additionally, each art major is required to enter a juried exhibition, obtain a commission, organize and exhibit, or apply to graduate school.
 This takes place each and every semester or results in an incomplete for all art classes until accomplished.
 We feel this gives our students a richer experience than they would have if this were not required.

-- In 2011, the art students and faculty were invited by the Marshall University ceramics faculty to participate in the “Empty Bowls” project.
+- For the past three years, the art students and faculty were invited by the Marshall University ceramics faculty to participate in the “Empty Bowls” project.
 This is an international project that collects ceramic bowls from potters and sells them as a fundraiser for the local food banks.
-Our bowls will be used to benefit the Huntington Food Bank.
-The project created over 150 bowls and the students enjoyed it so much it is planned to become an annual event.
+Bowls created by Rio students and faculty benefit the Huntington Food Bank.
+The project creates over 150 bowls each year.and the students enjoyed it so much it is planned to become an annual event

 - Each year students and faculty create designs for the Art Department T-shirt Contest.
 The winning design is printed and t-shirts are sold throughout the year.